 - No alternate will be allowed for the individual events.
-Athletes may be listed as an alternate on multiple relays, however they only may be used for one traditional relay or one unified relay. - Each relay may only have one alternate listed. - Only athletes who are listed as alternates for any relay, and the relay competes and qualifies at a Regional Qualifying Event, may be listed as an alternate for State Competition. - Additionally, any alternate listed, who does not compete at the regional event in that relay, may only be listed as the alternate for the state competition for the relay if they competed and finished, without disqualification, in another running event at that regional qualifier. - Coaches must declare the use of any alternates in relays no later than the stated time for each event.
+Athletes may be listed as an alternate on relays for regional competition, however they only may be used for one traditional relay or one unified relay. - Each relay may only have one alternate listed. - Once a relay team is set and competes at a regional competition, the 4-person relay team roster may not change and no alternates can be substituted for another athlete.
+You may elect to change the leg order prior to state, but this change must be noted in your registration and may not change after registration is submitted.
+Alternates can only be substituted prior to competing at the regional qualifying event. - Coaches must declare the use of any alternates in relays no later than the stated time for each regional event.